Untangling the Complexities of Demand Forecasting

 The ability to hone forecasting skills can make the difference between a successful product rollout, or injure the brand image with product shortages.
 While there’s no way to accurately forecast demand 100 percent of the time, by getting a real-time look into how much stock you have on hand, whether you can assemble more if needed and being alerted if that product is – or isn’t — selling well, you can make better planning decisions.

 The good news is, you don’t need to have a budget the size of Apple’s to make smarter, data-driven decisions.
-With technologies like ModusLink’s Enhanced Supply Chain Planning and Integrated Collaboration tool, EPIC, brands can simulate changes in supply and demand, run real-time material requirements planning scenarios in just seconds, storing snapshots of history to enhance analytics for predictive planning.
-As a result, EPIC helps our customers quickly identify and fix any supply chain problems, such as sourcing delays.
+ModusLink can help brands simulate changes in supply and demand, run real-time material requirements planning scenarios in just seconds, and store snapshots of history to enhance analytics for predictive planning.
+As a result, our customers can quickly identify and fix any supply chain problems, such as sourcing delays.
 By implementing fluid demand and supply plans that are updated in real-time, based on true demand signals, material availability and capacity, your revenue and profit potential is maximized.

 The power of a lean supply chain